 Tourism to the local area is the least impactful of all of NMRN's sites with those travelling from further afield likely to be in the area to see family and friends.

-Admission estimations for this coming financial year remain cautious to take into account the impact on consumer confidence caused by cost of living but Harltepool's low ticket price and strong local and loyal market do shield it from some of the impact of that.
+Admission estimations for this financial year remain cautious to take into account the impact on consumer confidence caused by COVID and the reduction of key markets in particular Schools and Adult Groups.